 Obesity is a growing health, social, and economic concern worldwide.
-It is an independent risk factor for type 2 diabetes, cancer, nonalcoholic fatty liver syndrome, and insulin-resistant diseases (1).
-Over the previous decade, "methane inflammation" has been made for obesity-related dysfunctions, which describe chronic inflammation responses to obesity (2).
+It is an independent risk factor for type 2 diabetes, cancer, nonalcoholic fatty liver syndrome, and insulin resistance diseases (1).
+Over the previous decade, the concept of "methane inflammation" been made for the obesity-related has dysfunctions, which describes chronic inflammation responses to obesity (2).

 The significant increase in adipose tissue can cause obesity-related disorders (3).
 Studies on mice have revealed that Wingless signaling pathways (WNTs) link with adipogenesis and inflammation.
 WNT family members are autocrine and paracrine glycoproteins that regulate cell proliferation, differentiation, and growth (1).
-The WNT signaling system has various "central" and "non-central" pathways influencing cell regeneration.
+The WNT signaling system consists of various "central" and "non-central" pathways, influencing cell regeneration.
 Protein 1 The WNT signaling pathway (WISP1, also known as CCN4) belongs to the CCN family in extracellular matrix proteins.
 It is a target gene at the central WNT signaling pathway (4).
 WISP1 is a new adipokine that can stimulate macrophages' cytokine responses (5).
 It involves the regulation of apoptosis and a wide range of neurological, musculoskeletal, immunological, and cancer diseases (6).
-Current research shows that other CCN members have a close relationship with adipogenesis, but there is not sufficient knowledge about the role of WISP1 / CCN4 in obesity and related diseases (7-9).
+Current researches show that other CCN members have a close relationship with adipogenesis, but there is not sufficient knowledge about the role of WISP1 / CCN4 in obesity and related diseases (7-9).